Useful Information (Feb. 2003, #32)

 Donan Bus

-Express buses to Lake Toya hot springs resort and other cities in Southern
+Express buses to Lake Toya hot springs resort and other cities in Southern Hokkaido

 Tel: 261-3601